 Send permission.
 An AI agent that can send emails on your behalf is powerful and dangerous.
 A hallucinated email sent to the wrong person could cause real damage.
 There’s no “undo send” via the API.

-No official reference server.
-The MCP project maintains reference servers for filesystem, fetch, GitHub, and others — but not Gmail.
-Every option is community-built (except Google’s own endpoint).
+No official MCP reference server.
+The MCP project (modelcontextprotocol/servers) still doesn’t maintain a Gmail reference server.
+Google’s official MCP servers cover Gmail, but most options remain community-built.
 This means varying quality, security practices, and maintenance commitments.

 Our recommendation: Start with read-only access if your chosen server supports it (taylorwilsdon’s tier system does).
 Only enable send/compose after you’ve built confidence in the agent’s behavior.
-And seriously consider Google’s own endpoint if you’re uncomfortable with third-party code handling your email credentials.
+Google’s official MCP endpoint is now the strongest option if you’re uncomfortable with third-party code handling your email credentials — it’s fully managed, enterprise-grade, and backed by Google’s security infrastructure.

 Which One Should You Use?